-I’ll also have Jayme play the song for us on the piano or recorder.
+I’ll also have my oldest daughter, Jayme, play the song for us on the recorder.
 It helps her practice her music skills and gives us another opportunity to listen.

 In addition to singing our memory hymn of the month each day, one child gets to pick another song that we’ve learned to review.

-We also keep a list of memorized hymns in the bus to pull out and go through when we’re on a drive.
+We also keep a list of memorized hymns to pull out for ideas.
+We tend to sing a lot of them when we are on road trips.
 Reviewing these songs is a great way to pass some miles.

-These hymns are full of wonderful praises to the Lord, and we want our kids to know that.
+These hymns are full of wonderful praises to the Lord, and we want our kids to understand that this music is worship.
 We frequently talk about the meaning of the words we are singing.

-There are months when we fail at learning a song completely.
+There are months when we don’t successfully at memorize a hymn completely.
 But, instead of giving up, we keep going.
 We make it a priority to be more consistent the next month.